 The Commodification of Trauma in Hip Hop Theatre

 I had a recent conversation with an artist in the UK Hip Hop community about trauma in Hip Hop theatre.
 She mentioned going into the ‘Back To The Lab’ programme - run by Breakin’ Convention - adamant to make a light-hearted piece.
 She said she was aware there was something about a black box theatre that negatively impacts her way of creating.
 But she couldn’t quite put her finger on it.
-The outcome of her time in the programme was a piece that was instead ‘very dark and traumatic’.
+The outcome of her time in the programme was a piece that was ‘very dark and traumatic’ instead.

 This got me thinking.
 Does her experience speak to a larger pattern?
 Are we in our community encouraged to place trauma on stage?
 Is it the only thing that is bought by programmers and the industry?
 This sparked a reflection on the number of times I’ve walked out of a theatre having experienced a deeply distressing or disturbing work.
 There has been a lack of care towards the audience and accountability from artists and venues when presenting themes of traumatic lived experiences.
 This has especially been the case with works I experienced aiming to raise awareness – from mental health and abuse to racism and discrimination – by placing harrowing stories on stage with a statistic attached as an afterthought.
 Wanting to impact the audience should not come at their detriment.
 Retrospectively, I also realised I was complicit in buying into this approach with my own work.